20 February 2010

 Shortly after that, I received an email from Rudy Ruediger who was very interested in exchanging stories about KAS, and he brought along Bill McKay, with whom he had been in contact.
 Van Damron was the very next person to join the group.

-Rudy immediately began a phone search program looking for other “Karamürsel survivors”, most of whom were on Dog Flight at KAS as were we charter members, with the exception of Jerry who was on Charlie Flight.
+Rudy immediately began a phone search program looking for other “Karamürsel survivors”, most of whom were on Dog Flight at KAS as were we charter members, with the exception of Jerry who had been on Charlie Flight.
 As new guys were located, they too began looking for friends.
-With no plan for such, we rapidly became a group of nearly 50 guys previously stationed at KAS.
+With no plans for such, we rapidly became a group of nearly 50 guys previously stationed at KAS.
 At that time, everyone sent email to me where I combined it and turned it around to the whole group.

 In 1999, with our membership growing, we began talking about the possibility of having a group reunion, and in fact the next year that came about.
 Reunion 2000 was held in Myrtle Beach South Carolina.
 Seventeen members and their wives showed up.
 We all had such a great time that it was agreed we should have one each year.
 In 2001 and 2002 they were again held in Myrtle Beach.
 Then in 2003 we moved the reunion to Gatlinburg, Tennessee.
 At that reunion we had 110 people (wives included) in attendance.
 Our reunion in 2004 was held in Williamsburg, Virginia and in 2005 it was held in San Antonio, Texas.
-In 2006 we returned to Myrtle Beach and that year decided to make Myrtle Beach the official home for all future reunions.
+In 2006 we returned to Myrtle Beach and that year we decided to make Myrtle Beach the official home for all future reunions.

 MEMBERSHIP: